Malcolm Campbell: Early life and family

 Campbell was born on 11 March 1885 in Chislehurst, Kent, the only son of William Campbell, a Hatton Garden diamond seller.
 He attended the independent Uppingham School.
 In Germany, learning the diamond trade, he gained an interest in motorbikes and races.
 Returning to Britain, he worked for two years at Lloyd's of London for no pay, then for another year at £1 a week.

-Between 1906 and 1908, he won all three London to Land's End Trials motorcycle races.
+Between 1906 and 1908, Campbell won all three London to Land's End Trials motorcycle races.
 In 1910, he began racing cars at Brooklands.
 He christened his car Blue Bird, painting it blue, after seeing the play The Blue Bird by Maurice Maeterlinck at the Haymarket Theatre.

 Campbell married Marjorie Dagmar Knott in 1913, but they divorced two years later.

 Campbell then married Dorothy Evelyn Whittall in 1920; their son Donald was born in 1921, and their daughter, Jean, in 1923.
 Dorothy, who became Lady Campbell when he was knighted in 1931, later described him as "quite unfitted for the role of husband and family man".
 They divorced in 1940.

 Campbell married Betty Nicory in 1945 in Chelsea.

 Campbell wrote a number of "motoring mystery" novels including Salute to the Gods which was the source material for the 1939 motion picture Burn 'Em Up O'Connor.
 In 1935, for the Ford Motor Company, he narrated the short film, Your Driving Test, which provided advice to prospective drivers on how to pass the new driving test that had been introduced in the UK that year.

 Military service

 At the outbreak of the First World War, Campbell initially enlisted as a motorcycle dispatch rider and fought at the Battle of Mons in August 1914.
 Shortly afterwards he was commissioned as a second lieutenant in the 5th Battalion, Queen's Own Royal West Kent Regiment, a Territorial Force unit, on 2 September 1914.
 He was soon drafted into the Royal Flying Corps, where he was a ferry pilot, for his instructors believed he was too clumsy to make the grade as a fighter pilot.

-During the late 1930s, he commanded the provost company of the 56th (London) Division of the Territorial Army.
+During the late 1930s, Campbell commanded the provost company of the 56th (London) Division of the Territorial Army.
 From 1940 to 1942, he commanded the military police contingent of the Coats Mission tasked with evacuating King George VI, Queen Elizabeth and their immediate family from London in the event of German invasion.
 On 23 January 1943 he was transferred from the Corps of Military Police to the General List.
 On 16 December 1945, having attained the age limit of 60, Campbell relinquished his commission and was granted the honorary rank of major.